Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-Better-maintained bones: zinc contributes to the maintenance of normal bones, and epidemiological studies note a positive association between zinc intake and bone mineral density.
+Better-maintained bones: zinc contributes to the maintenance of normal bones.

 Dosage & Forms